 I have been selected as the Baltimore Ecosystem Study Artist-in-Residence for 2014-15.
-I will be collaborating with scientists to create 3D digital representations of micro-environments.
+The project will be exhibited at Space Camp Gallery in Baltimore in October.

-Cloud Canyons 2 was part of the Centennial Juried Exhibition at the Delaware Art Museum through January 13, 2013, John Ravenal, Curator of Contemporary Art at the Virginia Museum of Fine Arts, Juror.
+Cloud Canyons 2 was part of the Centennial Juried Exhibition at the Delaware Art Museum.
+John Ravenal, Curator of Contemporary Art at the Virginia Museum of Fine Arts, Juror.
 A color catalog accompanied the exhibition.

 Temporary Presences, a solo show of 13 of my hand-colored photographs, was at the Nailya Alexander Gallery June 14 to July 20 in New York City.
 See installation photos and read more.